HomeGlossary › Arum Lily

 In Perfumery

 In perfumery, Arum Lily primarily is a heart note, giving rich floral element that can harmonize beautifully with other floral and green notes.
-It pairs exceptionally well with jasmine, tuberose, and other white flowers, creating a range of scents that evoke the beauty of nature. its soft and powdery characteristics make it versatile enough to blend with woody or musky base notes, adding a sense of warmth and complexity to the fragrance.
+It pairs exceptionally well with jasmine, tuberose, and other white flowers, creating a range of scents that carries the beauty of nature. its soft and powdery characteristics make it adaptable enough to blend with woody or musky base notes, adding a sense of warmth and complexity to the fragrance.